gmag11/Pocket2FA/README.md

 1. **Setup**: Open the app and navigate to Settings → Servers
 2. **Add Server**: Configure connection to your 2FAuth instance (URL and API key)
 3. **Synchronize**: Pull your accounts and icons from the server
-4. **Create Entry**: Use the "New" button to add a new account entry directly from the app
+4. **Create Entry**: Use the "QR" button to add a new account entry directly from the app
-5. **Manage Mode**: Tap the "Manage" button to enter manage mode for editing or deleting entries
+5. **Manage Mode**: Tap the "Edit" button to enter manage mode for editing or deleting entries
 6. **Edit Entry**: In manage mode, tap the edit icon next to an entry to modify its details
 7. **Delete Entry**: In manage mode, select the entries you want to delete and press the "Delete" button
 8. **Access Codes**: View and copy your 2FA codes from the main accounts list
 9. **Offline Use**: Codes continue to work without internet connection after initial sync

+## Not implemented yet
+- **Account reorder** is not implemented in current version.
+If you want to change order in which accounts are shown edit them in web service.

 ## Privacy & Security